Sarina’s Tropical Mango Hot Sauce (recipe)

-This post was originally written for a 2007 installment of “Waiter There’s Something in my…”!
-The theme was sauces.
+I can’t believe it’s already been a month since the last installment of “Waiter There’s Something in my…”!
+Where did the time go?
+This time around the theme was sauces.
 Originally I had thought of coming up with a pasta sauce as I haven’t made pasta in a while, however over the past week we have been flooded with mangoes (from friends and neighbours).
 The influx of this fragrant ingredient made me ponder the possibilities.
 What about a sweet (but fiery) mango sauce?

-This recipe couldn’t be simpler to assemble and prepare and readers have told me that they love it, which always puts a huge smile on my face.
+This recipe couldn’t be simpler to assemble and prepare.
 Tropical mangoes and pineapple bits mingled with sweet carrots, tomatoes.
 A scotch bonnet pepper provides the prerequisite heat and Angostura bitters adds a hint of ‘brightness’ to the mix 🙂

 This sauce is ideal for serving on top of grilled vegetables, meats or fish.
 I can also see it being great on top of quesadillas or being an unexpected alternative to ketchup on burgers and hot dogs.
 It’s also wonderful served on the side of other dishes as a traditional ‘hot sauce’.
 It’s the perfect way to add a fruity, tropical touch to everyday dining 🙂